 Staging your house can make you money.
-Seventy-one percent of sellers' agents believe a well-staged environment increases the dollar value buyers are willing to offer, according to the National Association of REALTORS® "2015 Profile of Home Staging."
+Twenty-three percent of sellers’ agents reported that a well-staged environment increases the dollar value buyers are willing to offer, according to the National Association of REALTORS® "2021 Profile of Home Staging."

 Related: Why Spending Money on Fancy Bath Salts Can Help Sell Your House

 Helping buyers fall in love with your property takes more than running the vacuum and fluffing the pillows: It's all about decluttering, repairing, updating, and depersonalizing, say real estate agents and stagers.

 With help from Fisher and other sources, we've compiled the ultimate home staging checklist.

 Jump to a specific room or area of the house:

 Living Room | Kitchen | Bedrooms | Dining Room | Bathroom | Walls, Windows & More | Throughout the House | Exterior | For Pet Owners | Day of Showing